 But here’s a list of the Clickfunnel integrations currently on offer:

 They also state in their FAQ that if you don’t find your chosen integration on their list to contact support so they can make it work for you.
 Otherwise they’ll ‘refund your money ASAP’.

 LeadPages only offers integrations for email marketing and Webinar at this stage.

 I wanted to add this little section in because both platforms have some really handy features which I think make them stand out in their own unique ways.
 While these might not be the core of their products, it’s definitely something which makes you head turn when you hear about them.

 Before I forget, if you’re looking for someone to setup your sales funnel for a new product or service, don’t hesitate to email me directly here – I respond personally to all messages in 24 hours and we’ll make sure you’ve got a kick ass sales funnel ready to go.

 This is a great addition which Leadpages and ClickFunnels both offer to all their accounts.
-It makes lead magnets super easy to use and works a charm when you are using lots of them at once.
-The only issue I have with these is that you can’t use this with a double opt in.
-So you need to make sure that if you’re using this on one main list, that it’s a single opt in process.
+It makes using Clickfunnels for lead magnets super easy to use and works a charm when you are using lots of them at once.
+The only issue I have with these is that you can’t use this with a double opt-in.
+So you need to make sure that if you’re using this on one main list, that it’s a single opt-in process.